sathyarajv/MMM-OpenmapWeather/README.md

 modules: [
 	{
 		module: "MMM-OpenmapWeather",
 		position: "top_left",	// This can be any of the regions.
+Best results in left or right regions.
-									// Best results in left or right regions.
+		header: "Current Weather", //Location is the default value if header is empty or not defined.
 		config: {
 			// See 'Configuration options' for more information.
 			location: "Phoenix,USA",